Powerlearnproject/se-day1-assignment-Mal-Raven/README.md

         Strategies: Encourage healthy work culture that values work-life balance, including flexible working arrangements when possible

 Explain the different types of testing (unit, integration, system, and acceptance) and their importance in software quality assurance.
+Answer: (1)Unit Testing- Tests individual components or functions in isolation.
+        Importance: Catches bugs early and simplifies debugging by focusing on small, specific parts of the code.
+        (2)Integration Testing- Tests how different modules or components work together.
+        Importance: Identifies issues in interactions between units, ensuring they function correctly as a group.
+        (3)System Testing: Tests the complete, integrated software system against requirements.
+        Importance: Validates that the entire system meets functional and non-functional requirements before release.
+        (4)Acceptance Testing: Confirms that the software meets business requirements and is ready for deployment.
+        Importance: Ensures the final product aligns with user expectations and is fit for purpose.

 #Part 2: Introduction to AI and Prompt Engineering